-Once an application is complete it is released by the admissions office to academic departments for consideration.
-There it is reviewed by an Academic Associate and Program Officer.
+Once an application is complete and the Admissions Offices has conducted a preliminary review, it is released to the academic department for consideration.
+At this point, the application is reviewed by the departmental Academic Associate and Program Officer.
 Incomplete applications will not be reviewed.